Modular Tracking Framework: A Unified Approach to Registration based Tracking: Theoretical Background

-As has been observed before \cite{Szeliski06_fclk_extended, Richa12_robust_similarity_measures}, this formulation gives rise to an intuitive way to decompose the tracking task into three modules - the similarity metric $ f $, the warping function $ \mathbf{w} $ and the optimization approach.
+As has been observed before \citep{Szeliski2006_fclk_extended, Richa12_robust_similarity_measures}, this formulation gives rise to an intuitive way to decompose the tracking task into three modules - the similarity metric $ f $, the warping function $ \mathbf{w} $ and the optimization approach.
+We refer to these respectively as Appearance Model- AM, State-Space Model - SSM and Search Method - SM.
 These can be designed to be semi independent in the sense that any given optimizer can be applied unchanged to several combinations of methods for the other two modules which in turn interact only through a well defined and consistent interface.

-In this work, we refer to these respectively as AM, SSM and SM.
+A pictorial representation of the meanings of various components in this equation is shown in Fig. \ref{fig_rbt_demo}.
+As has been observed before \citep{Szeliski2006_fclk_extended, Richa12_robust_similarity_measures}, this formulation gives rise to an intuitive way to decompose the tracking task into three modules - the similarity metric $ f $, the warping function $ \mathbf{w} $ and the optimization approach.
+These can be designed to be semi independent in the sense that any given optimizer can be applied unchanged to several combinations of methods for the other two modules which in turn interact only through a well defined and consistent interface.

+Fig. \ref{fig_rbt_submodules} shows the effective flow of information between the three sub modules though in practice SM serves as the interface between AM and SSM, which do not interact directly.
+Following steps are performed for each frame $ I_t $: \begin{enumerate} \item SM computes the optimum parameters for $ \mathbf{w} $ and $ f $ and passes these respectively to the SSM and AM. \item SSM then warps the initial grid points $ \mathbf{x_0} $ using these parameters and passes the resultant points $ \mathbf{w}(\mathbf{x_0}, \mathbf{p_{st}}) $ to the AM \item AM extracts pixel values at these points and computes the similarity of the resultant patch with the template using $ \mathbf{p_{at}} $ which it then passes back to the SM. \item SM uses this similarity to find the parameters $\mathbf{ p_{t+1}} $ that maximize it for the next frame $ I_{t+1} $. \end{enumerate}